sheltermanager/asm3/doc/manual/onlineform.rst

 * Attach Animal: Prompts for a single animal record and attaches a copy of the form to them as media.

-* Create Animal: Requires an “animalname” field in the form.
-Intelligently attaches selected forms to their matching shelter animal.
+* Attach Animal (via animalname): Attaches the form to a single animal record based on the animalname field in the form itself.

 * Create Person: Searches for a person record matching either the email address if present, or the firstname, lastname and address fields on the form.
 If a